 - The SCP Foundation has a whole page of them.

-- Achievement Hunter has a number of nicknames for pairings of the six main guys within their team.
+- Achievement Hunter has a number of nicknames for pairings of the six main guys within their team, to the point of having a Rooster Teeth Wiki page dedicated to listing all their team names.
 The most common is Team Lads, comprised of Ray Narvaez, Jr., Gavin Free and Michael Jones, and Team Gents, comprised of Jack Pattillo, Ryan Haywood and Geoff Ramsey.
 Other common teams include Team Nice Dynamite (Gavin and Michael), X-Ray and Vav (Ray and Gavin), Plan G (Geoff and Gavin), the R&R Connection (Ryan and Ray), and Team Same Voice (Jack and Ryan).